November 7th, 2023 - 3 min read

-Ever since the famous ‘WannaCry’ ransomware attacks started affecting millions of computers connected to the World Wide Web, the term ‘Ransomware’ has become internet famous, and rightly so.
-Ransomware attacks can happen to anyone at any time, which means keeping yourself and your organisation safe from such malicious attacks should always be a priority.
+Ever since the famous ‘WannaCry’ ransomware attacks started affecting millions of computers connected to the World Wide Web, the term ‘Ransomware’ has become Internet famous, and rightly so.
+Ransomware attacks can happen to anyone at any time, which means keeping yourself and your organisation safe from such malicious attacks should always be a cyber security priority.

 Let’s first understand what we’re dealing with here.
 Ransomware attacks give the hacker control over a computer system by restricting access to the operating system until the victim agrees to pay a ‘ransom’ in the form of untraceable cryptocurrency like Bitcoin.
 Ransomware attacks are also highly effective for hackers as decrypting the data locked by the ransomware attack is a tedious and sometimes impossible task, leaving many with little option but to either pay up the ransom or assume the data as lost.
 Often times, paying the ransom is also pointless as hackers can just take the money and run, leaving you with a useless block of encrypted data and a lighter wallet.